CloudyKit/jet/docs/syntax.md

 #### Channels

-When iterating over a channel, you can can have Jet assign the iteration value to another value in order to keep the parent context, similar to the two-variables syntax for slices and maps:
+When iterating over a channel, you can have Jet assign the iteration value to another value in order to keep the parent context, similar to the two-variables syntax for slices and maps:

     {{ range v := c }}
         {{v}}